vigmond/xmgrace-patch/README.md

 9. file with legend captions can now be added on command line

+10. Default print resolution for all printing devices have been bumped to 300 dpi (from 72dpi).

+11. The vertical toolbar has been extended to include buttons for common operations such as: ASCII import and export, Print settings, Objects, and other data manipulation functions.

+12. Pointer coordinates: under the Window menu, the new function allows the user to click over the plot to get the coordinates of the points in the external console.

+13. Resized the default width of the xmgrace window (HighRes: 1200; LowRes: 1000).

+14. New Library of non-linear fitting functions is now included in Debian unstable/testing and in the official version of grace in Maverick.

 ## Developers

 A shell script is provided to create the patch file.
 It is called `make_iu_patch`.
 Instructions are commented inside the script.